The Northeast Materials Database for Magnetic Materials: Methods

 \subsection{Database Compilation}

-Figure \ref{fig:method_details} illustrates the detailed workflow of the method used in this work.
-We began by compiling a comprehensive list of $40,000$ Digital Object Identifiers (DOIs) of scientific articles related to Magnetic Materials by searching relevant keywords (Ferromagnetic, Anti-ferromagnetic, Curie, and N\'eel) and deploying web scraping tool in various journal websites.
+Figure 6 illustrates the detailed workflow of the method used in this work.
+We began by compiling a comprehensive list of $100,000$ Digital Object Identifiers (DOIs) of scientific articles related to Magnetic Materials by searching relevant keywords (Ferromagnetic, Anti-ferromagnetic, Curie, and N\'eel, Coercivity, Magnetization, Magnetocrystalline Anisotropy, Remanence) from journal platforms maintained by Elsevier and the American Physical Society.
 We downloaded the article for all listed DOIs using the authenticated API request.
 These articles were primarily obtained in XML format, which often contains a hierarchical structure with nested elements.
 We developed a custom XML parsing script to extract the full content of articles, including tabular data, from pre-downloaded XML-formatted documents.
-The script converts all unstructured textual and tabular information into plain text format and then saves it as a CSV file with the following features. \begin{itemize} \item DOI \item Title \item Abstract \item Description (body part of the article) \end{itemize}
+The script converts all unstructured textual and tabular information into plain text markdown format and then saves it as a CSV file with the following features.

-GPTArticleExtractor\cite{zhang2024gptarticleextractor} method provides a way to make a comprehensive material property database by automatically extracting data from scientific articles with high precision and recalls.
+GPTArticleExtractor\cite{zhang2024gptarticleextractor} method provides a way to make a comprehensive material property database by automatically extracting data from scientific articles.
 This method leverages the cutting edge Large Language Models like GPT-3.5 by incorporating the OpenAI API key.
 One can extract their desired information from articles by just modifying the prompts used in the workflow.
 So effective prompts are crucial for the accuracy and efficiency of this method.